 systemd-nspawn in a directory.
 Taking full advantage of its features, however, involves using more specific options, as well as, the many systemd commands that integrate well with it.

-- Container Setup
+Container Setup Link to heading

 If you are using btrfs or ZFS you might want to create an individual subvolume or dataset for your containers.